rainshen49/hellocon/data/Code-of-Conduct.md

 If you have any questions about any part of the code of conduct or social rules, please feel free to reach out to any of the conference organizers.

-We have learnt the code of conduct from the [!!Con](http://bangbangcon.com/).

 **Contact**

 Every attendee, speaker and volunteer must act according to the code of conduct.
 If you witnessed, or have experienced any violation of the above code of conduct, please don't hesitate to report to us at** **[ieeeutstudentbranch@gmail.com](mailto:ieeeutstudentbranch@gmail.com)

-**License **
+**License**

 The Hello, Con!
-Code of Conduct is under a Creative Commons Zero license.
+Code of Conduct is under a [Creative Commons Zero license](http://creativecommons.org/about/cc0).
+It is forked from the one used by [!!Con](http://bangbangcon.com/conduct.html), which is derived from the [PyCon 2013 Code of Conduct](https://us.pycon.org/2013/about/code-of-conduct/).
+The subject matter is unchanged; only the contact information and conference name have been modified.